HCG vs Gonadorelin

 Read full pageGonadorelin

-Synthetic GnRH — the pulsatile signal from the hypothalamus that tells the pituitary to release LH and FSH.
+Synthetic GnRH.
+The pulsatile signal from the hypothalamus that tells the pituitary to release LH and FSH.
 The upstream lever in the HPG axis.

 Best for

-Best when you want a more physiologic, upstream pulse — but it demands precise pulsatile dosing to work.
+Best when you want a more physiologic, upstream pulse.
+But it demands precise pulsatile dosing to work.

 Read full pageKey difference